Welcome back for a new post 🙂

 The year 2020 has brought lots of stress and anxieties, and these have only increased as the year has gone on, with Covid cases increasing and the worst polarisation during an election in history.
 With that being said, we should take everything that has happened this past year, learn from it, and apply it to this New Year.

-Below are five of my biggest goals for us to apply to the future.
+Below are five of my biggest goals for us to apply to the future, and make the most of 2021

 We’ve spent an entire year in quarantine, being surrounded by the same walls, following the same routine, day after day.
 I’m not sure about everyone else, but I know I’ve had days where I just wanted to curl up under my comforters and have a good cry.
 One thing I will make sure to do more of in 2021 (and once the pandemic is over which should hopefully be over by next year) is travel.